stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### UNAL

-Right.
-Well let's go there then.
+Right!
+Well let's go there then!

 #### MR SQUEAKINGTON

-Yep, makes sense.
+Yep!
+Makes sense.

 #### UNAL

-We'll find that-- we'll find that scanner scanner in a jiffy!
+We'll find that--we'll find that scanner-scanner in a jiffy!

-__Mr Squeakington: [laughing]__ Yes.
+#### MR SQUEAKINGTON

+*(laughing)* Yeah.

+__[Helen giggles]__

 #### UNAL

-So, Corporal Squeakington, how are you finding, uh, your enscripted life so far?
+So!
+Corporal Squeakington.
+How are you finding, uh, your enscripted life so far?

 #### MR SQUEAKINGTON

-Wait, what?
+Wait.
+What?
 I didn't change my name.

 #### UNAL

 Lieutenant?

-__Mr Squeakington: [stutters]__
+#### MR SQUEAKINGTON

+I--w--um--

 #### UNAL

-Well, Mr. isn't a military rank so...
+Well, Mr. isn't a military rank, so...

 #### MR SQUEAKINGTON